MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-metrics-logs.md

 You should use structured logging.
 Structured logging speeds up log parsing and analysis.
 It makes the logs easier to index, query, and report without complexity.
 Add and use a structured logging library in your application code.
 Sometimes log entries can help you correlate data that you couldn't correlate by other means.

-### Capture platform data
+### Collect resource performance data

-By collecting platform data, you can gain insights into the health and behavior of your workload.
-Platform data provides information about resource use, which is key for capacity planning.
-Platform data also provides insights into the health of a workload and can help you detect issues and troubleshoot.
+By collecting resource performance data, you can gain insights into the health and behavior of your workload.
+Resource performance data provides information about resource use, which is key for capacity planning.
+This data also provides insights into the health of a workload and can help you detect issues and troubleshoot.
 Consider the following recommendations:

-- *Collect metrics and logs for every resource.* Most platform resources have a unique set of metrics that aligns to its functionality.
+- *Collect metrics and logs for every resource.* Each Azure service has a set of metrics that's unique to the functionality of the resource.
 These metrics help you understand the resource's health and performance.
-Configure each platform resource to send metrics to data sink that your workload team can access as they build alerts and dashboards.
+Add a [diagnostic setting](/azure/azure-monitor/essentials/monitor-azure-resource#monitoring-data-from-azure-resources) for each resource to send metrics to a location that your workload team can access as they build alerts and dashboards.
+Metric data is available for short-term access.
+For long-term access or for access from a system that's outside of Azure Monitor, send the metric data to your unified sink to the access location.

 - *Use platform tooling.* Gather inspiration from built-in and integrated monitoring solutions, such as Azure Monitor Insights.
 This tooling streamlines performance operations.
 Consider platform tooling as you select a platform and invest in custom tooling or reporting.